 - Is environmentally friendly

-Vogelsang builds dribble bar systems for all drawn and self-propelled vehicles regardless of manufacturer, capacity, type of tyres, materials and pump systems up to a working width of 36 metres.
+Vogelsang builds dribble bar systems for all drawn and self-propelled vehicles regardless of manufacturer, capacity, type of tires, materials and pump systems up to a working width of 36 meters.

-The trailing shoe system for nutrient efficient slurry spreading
+The trailing shoe system for nutrient efficient liquid manure spreading

-As a further slurry technique variant, the trailing shoe system is an optimal solution for pasture land.
-The crops are parted using a trailing shoe so that the slurry can be spread directly beneath them.
-The result is even more efficient spreading in existing grass and crops, while at the same time ensuring compliance with requirements of many subsidy programmes.
-With the SwingUp Slide and SwingMax Slide Vogelsang offers two trailing shoe systems with working widths of up to 30 metres.
+As a further liquid manure technique variant, the trailing shoe system is an optimal solution for pasture land.
+The crops are parted using a trailing shoe so that the liquid manure can be spread directly beneath them.
+The result is even more efficient spreading in existing grass and crops, while at the same time ensuring compliance with requirements of many subsidy programs.
+With the SwingUp Slide and SwingMax Slide Vogelsang offers two trailing shoe systems with working widths of up to 30 meters.
 This achieves a level of effectiveness never before seen in trailing shoe technology.

-Whole area or strip-based - slurry is introduced directly into the soil
+Whole area or strip-based - liquid manure is introduced directly into the soil

-To be able to optimally utilise nutrients in the slurry, it is important to keep emissions as low as possible.
-If the slurry is introduced directly, these nutrient losses, which occur due to evaporation, are prevented.
+To be able to optimally utilize nutrients in the liquid manure, it is important to keep emissions as low as possible.
+If the liquid manure is introduced directly, these nutrient losses, which occur due to evaporation, are prevented.
 This is the best solution for arable land for optimal use of nutrients.
 It also saves you time and money, and reduces the number of passes across the field.
-Direct introduction of slurry is enabled with our SynCult - equipment set for cultivators and short harrows.
+Direct introduction of liquid manure is enabled with our SynCult -- equipment set for cultivators and short harrows.
 For area-based introduction, the SynCult offers a professional solution for simple and quick equipping of a tillage device.
 Alongside our previous partners Amazone, Väderstad, Köckerling, Horsch, Pöttinger and Farmet we can also offer individual kits for upgrading devices of other manufacturers too.

-The Strip Tillage method offers a further option for direct introduction of slurry with its optional slurry underfoot fertilisation.
+The Strip Tillage method offers a further option for direct introduction of liquid manure with its optional liquid manure underfoot fertilization.
 For decades, this method has proven highly successful in dry regions or areas that suffer from drought or erosion problems, as it combines the benefits of no-till and conventional soil cultivation systems.
-The soil is worked in strips while at the same time the slurry is deposited under foot, enabling several processes to be completed efficiently in one single work step.
-Using this method, nutrients are placed exactly where plants need them, around the roots.
+The soil is worked in strips while at the same time the liquid manure is deposited under foot, enabling several processes to be completed efficiently in one single work step.
+Using this method, nutrients are placed exactly where plants need them - around the roots.
 Two different series are available with the Vogelsang XTill: the robust XTill ProTerra has a fixed row width of 70 or 75 cm while the XTill VarioCrop can be used with any crops, since row spacing can be freely adjusted from 45 to 75 cm.